 A former student who withdrew in good standing may make application for readmission to his or her program of study.
-A student will not be considered for readmission more than two times unless there are exceptional extenuating circumstances, such as military deployment.
-The applicant for readmission must satisfactorily demonstrate that the barriers that prevented the student from successfully completing his or her program during the previous enrollment have been resolved, and that there is a reasonable probability that he or she can complete the program of study within the expected timeframe.
-A former student who wishes to be considered for admission to different program of study should contact the Admissions office.
+Generally, a student will not be considered for readmission more than two times unless there are exceptional extenuating circumstances, such as unexpected military deployment, major emergency medical issues, or an unexpected disaster that temporarily prevents the student from participating in the program.
+The applicant for readmission must satisfactorily demonstrate that the barriers that prevented the applicant from successfully completing his or her program during the previous enrollment have been resolved, and that there is a reasonable probability that he or she can complete the program of study.
+A former student who wishes to be considered for admission to a different program of study should contact the Admissions office.